 Good with Other Pets

-Their amazing personalities make Maine Coons and Ragdolls some of the very few dog-friendly cats.
-They are willing to share their homes with a dog, as long as it also acts friendly and gentle to them.
-If provoked, they will fight back, but it takes a lot to make these cats angry.
+Their unique personalities make Maine Coons and Ragdolls some of the few dog-friendly cats.
+They are willing to share their homes with a dog as long as it also acts friendly and gentle to them.
+Of course, if provoked, they will fight back, but it takes a lot to make these cats angry.

-While territory they are willing to share, it is human affection that they will have a harder time sharing with a dog.
-But being very intelligent cats, they will not scratch the dog, but rather go out of their way to get your attention.
-So don’t be surprised if you find them lounging on your desk, on your favorite chair or in your shoe box.
+While they are willing to share territory, it is human affection that they will have a more challenging time communicating with a dog.
+But being brilliant cats, they will not scratch the dog but, instead, go out of their way to get your attention.
+So don’t be surprised if you find them lounging on your desk, your favorite chair, or your shoe box.

 Maine Coon vs. Ragdoll – Differences in Environment Needs

 Ragdolls and Maine Coons are different in terms of their environmental needs.
-Maine Coons are closer to wild cats and they are adapted to living outdoors.
-In fact, they are tremendous hunters.
-While they can live happily indoors as well, they are perfectly suited for living outdoors or to an indoors/outdoors lifestyle.
+Maine Coons are closer to wild cats and adapted to living outdoors.
+They are tremendous hunters.
+While they can live happily indoors as well, they are ideally suited for living outdoors or an indoors/outdoors lifestyle.

 Ragdolls, on the other hand, are suited for living indoors.
 They do not enjoy climbing furniture, so they will not be thrilled about climbing trees either.
-Moreover, they are so easy going and docile that they can be easily taken by other people, if left unsupervised.
+Moreover, they are so easygoing and docile that they can be quickly taken by others if left unsupervised.
 Please note that indoor cats should always be supervised when they spend time outdoors.
 As an alternative, they can safely stay outside in a catio.